SAV Blog

 The Sun beat down overhead as we rowed out onto the Patuxent, heading for the mouth of Cocktown Creek in the sweltering heat and humidity of the early morning.
 Despite the heat, the mood was already set high thanks to a pair of Bald Eagles being spotted merely minutes into the trip.
 Fish leaped from the water, shad and other species we didn’t see long enough to ID, either hunting or escaping our canoe as it traveled further into the creek.
 Kingfishers cried out overhead and even the occasional osprey!

 But this trip was about the SAV, finding it and seeing how things looked in the creek before the students begin arriving next week.
 Hydrilla verticillia (also known as Hydrilla) is an invasive species of SAV that’s pretty abundant in the creek now.
 We found quite a bit of it, even more the further away from the mouth of the creek that we traveled.
-Hydrilla was found at the back of the creek in large mats, covering almost a quarter of the width of the cree
+Hydrilla was found at the back of the creek in large mats, covering almost a quarter of the width of the creek.

 But Hydrilla wasn’t the only species of SAV that was found during the preliminary survey.
 Common Waterweed(Elodea canadensis) and Coontail (Ceratophylum demersum) were both found in smaller quantities along the other markers on the creek.